quicwg/base-drafts/draft-ietf-quic-transport.md

 max_ack_delay (0x000b):

-: The maximum ACK delay is an 8 bit unsigned integer value indicating the maximum amount of time in milliseconds by which the endpoint will delay sending acknowledgments.
+: The maximum ACK delay is an 8-bit unsigned integer value indicating the maximum amount of time in milliseconds by which the endpoint will delay sending acknowledgments.
 If this value is absent, a default of 25 milliseconds is assumed.